 Protecting the vulnerable this winter

 The virus is spread when an infected person talks, coughs or sneezes small droplets containing the virus into the air.
 These air droplets may be breathed in by those nearby.
 Infection may also be spread by contact with hands, tissues and other infected articles.
+Flu infection can cause serious illness in anyone, but young children, pregnant women, the elderly and people with chronic conditions like heart disease, diabetes and lung disease are particularly vulnerable to severe illness.

 Don’t be a hero – if you have symptoms of the flu stay home and avoid exposing vulnerable people to illness.